awslabs/aws-sdk-android-samples/AndroidPubSubWebSocket/README.md

 1. Open `PubSubActivity.java` and update the following constants with the appropriate values:

     ```
+    // customer specific endpoint can be found under the settings tab on the left-hand panel
     CUSTOMER_SPECIFIC_ENDPOINT = "CHANGE_ME";
+    // Identity pool ID
     COGNITO_POOL_ID = "CHANGE_ME";
     MY_REGION = Regions.US_EAST_1;
     ```